eardil/eardil.github.io/_posts/2015-08-15-miracle-of-birth.md

 ---
 layout: post
 title: "Part 1.
 The miracle of birth"
-subtitle:   "On the whys"
+author: Eärdil
-date:       2015-08-15
+modified:
-author:     "Eärdil"
+excerpt: "On the why"
-header-img: "img/post-bg-01.jpg"
+tags: []
 ---

 Im not a savvy programmer.
 My background is in applied math and I'm mainly interested in data analysis, probability, combinatorics and linear optimization.
 Most of these disciplines require programming, but I prefer to concentrate more efforts in model design than in algorithm development.